-The board plans to appeal to local and state groups for assistance.
+The board members plan to appeal to local and state groups for assistance.
 Anyone interested in donating can call the Hayden Heritage Center at 276-4380.

 The board will solicit “anybody that we can beg, borrow and steal from at this point,” Wattles half-joked.
 “We may be standing on the street corner with a coffee can.”

-Dunn said she thought the museum would be able to raise the money, partly because people have become more aware of the center.
+Dunn said she thought the museum would be able to raise the money partly because people have become more aware of the center.
 Visitor numbers are up, which she said was particularly surprising during fall.
-Dunn said she rarely bothers to flip on the lights downstairs it’s so slow, but she’s had visitors in every day.
+Dunn said she rarely bothers to flip on the lights downstairs this time of year, but she’s had visitors coming in every day.

 “We think we can do it,” she said.
 “We think the grants are out there; the community support is there.”

-She said the museum was a crucial part of Hayden’s history.
+She said the museum is a crucial part of Hayden’s history.

 “We’re trying to be frugal and wise so that we take advantage of what we can for the future, to take care of things that actually belong to the community,” Dunn said.
 “This is the community attic, lovingly displayed. : These are those hopes and dreams.”